GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

 - `functional_API_example.ipynb`: Using the functional API.
 - `decorator_example.ipynb`: Using the `@tf.function` decorator.

-In these notebooks, you define a model to predict average housing prices using the [Bouston Housing price regression dataset](https://keras.io/api/datasets/boston_housing/#load_data-function) as an example.
+In these notebooks, you define a model to predict average housing prices using the [Boston Housing price regression dataset](https://keras.io/api/datasets/boston_housing/#load_data-function) as an example.